17 Great BBQ Cooking Tips - Barbecue Cooking - Grill Cooking on a Gas BBQ - How Do You Cook on a Gas BBQ Grill with Barbecue Cooking Gas Cylinder

 Remember to reduce heat to normal cooking temperature after searing.

-6. Leave Your Meat Alone & Give It Room Using a Gas BBQ Grill
+6. Leave Your Meat Alone & Give It Room When BBQ Cooking

 You should only turn the meat once when cooking on your BBQ.
 Barbecue cooking requires some patience!